End of July.

 – My favourite musician.
 He makes a lot of different and weird music.
 He released about twenty albums in one year recently and also makes films.
 He obviously just lives to be creative.
 How about you?

-– My favourite sociologist, Ulrich Oevermann.
+– (Oh, a musician, interesting!)
+My favourite sociologist, Ulrich Oevermann.
 From him I’ve learned how our language – what we say but especially how we speak – and subconscious patterns of our way of thinking and behaviour is connected with each other.
 He’s a mastermind.

-– Okay, let’s do this.
-I check hostels, you check motels, either 3 places, 10 minutes time, then we’ll decide and it will be fine.
+– I check hostels, you check motels, either 3 places, 10 minutes time, then we’ll decide and it will be fine.
+Okay?

 We take our phones (I’m still against smart phones but in some cases they actually make life easier), he suggests a motel around the corner, we go there and – bingo: